 Roasted Corn Salsa

-- 6 ears fresh corn cleaned, can use 3 cups frozen corn
+- 6 ears fresh corn cleaned, you can also use 3-4 cups frozen corn

 - 1/2 medium red onion diced